 Practice Hint 5.2 Responsibilities of Assistant Moderators

 1. Take responsibility for all equipment and supplies.
-Make sure you have enough of all the items needed.
+Make sure you have

 Tape recorder